brendel-group/clip-ood/README.md

 - `deduplicate.py`: deduplicates and then gives out the deduplicated paths for each cluster, which can be combined for sampling

 ## Compute similarities between datasets and get paths for pruned datasets
-Use `src/sims_and_paths` scripts to compute similarities of eval datasets to LAION in the CLIP embedding space and get paths
+Use `src/sims_and_paths` scripts to compute similarities of eval datasets to LAION in the CLIP embedding space and get paths.
 - `compute_sims.py` : First compute similarities for one small laion or imagenet-train embedding chunk to a given dataset and get top k candidates per eval datapoint.
 - `combine_sims.py` : Combine all the top k similarities of the chunks to get top k overall candidates in LAION.
 - `compute_max_sims.py` : Compute the max similarity for each datapoint one small laion or imagenet-train embedding chunk to a given dataset.